top of page

 Can I have internet in my sail boat in the middle of the ocean?

-Currently Roam plan users still have access to the Mobile Priority Data toggle so activating that will allow for ocean internet use.
+Roam plan users have access to "Ocean Mode" so activating that will allow for ocean internet use.

 People on Global Priority plans always have access to offshore data, so their internet will work even if they're sailing across an ocean.